emory-irlab/CDAC/README.md

 spacy 2.0.12 <br />
 numpy 1.14.3 <br />

-Some of the missclassified utterances are shown in Wrong-pred.txt file.
+Some of the missclassified utterances are shown in wrong-pred.txt file.